qti3e/iDag/README.md

 # Poisoned DAG

-An efficient incremental DAG for real-time type verification systems or other purposes.
+An (not-yet) efficient incremental DAG for real-time type verification systems or other purposes.

 Maintaining the topological ordering is based on the work presented in [this paper](https://dl.acm.org/doi/10.1145/1187436.1210590):